shsagir/play-area-sync/docs/install-wordpress-4-uni.md

 2. [Connect the domain to your fortrabbit App](/domains#toc-connect-your-domain-to-fortrabbit), so that requests for a new domain will be delegated to your App
 3. Once, the domain is routed, tell WordPress to use the new domain as well:

+### Change the site_url domain in the wp-admin

-In the WordPress admin change the Site URL from your App URL to that new domain.
+In the WordPress admin (https://{{app-name}}.frb.io/wp-admin) change the Site URL from your App URL to that new domain.
 Find this setting in wp-admin under Settings > General: "WordPress Address (URL)" and "Site Address (URL)".
 Change this to your new domain.
 More advanced help regarding domains and the vars `home_url` and `site_url` can be found in the Wordpress codex article on [changing the Site URL](https://codex.wordpress.org/Changing_The_Site_URL).

 ### Installing themes & plugins